Program in Media Arts and Sciences

 Can be repeated for credit.

-For research assistants in Media Arts and Sciences, where the assigned research is approved for academic credit by the department.
+Research for Media Arts and Sciences students, where the assigned research is approved for academic credit by the department.

 Staff